Welcome to the UK Education HUB

 • manage MEA or MOCA relationships, trade, or commercial activities.

-Central to this initiative is the formation of the UK Universities in India Members Programme (UKUIMP) — a collaborative network to strengthen India-UK higher education partnerships.
+Central to this initiative is the formation of the UK Universities in India Members Programme (UKIN) — a collaborative network to strengthen India-UK higher education partnerships.

-UK Universities in India Members Programme: Overview and objectives
+UK Universities in India Members Programme (UKIN) : Overview and objectives

 • Provide unbiased advice and support to UK universities planning or operating international branch campuses in India.